 14.11 Deleting cookies will have a negative impact on the usability of many websites.

-15.1 We are registered as a data controller with the UK Information Commissioner’s Office.
+15.1 We are registered as a data processor with the UK Information Commissioner’s Office.

 15.2 Our data protection registration number is ZA058294